 Here are my favorite winter hiking backpacks

-Winter trail drinks aka hot cocoa and tea are my specialty.
+Other than water, winter trail drinks aka hot cocoa and tea are my favorites.
 I love enjoying a nice hot bev when I summit or reach whatever the destination is (maybe it’s an old mining town that dates back to the 1800’s as seen in the photos here).
 I always bring my beverage gear from Stanley with me!
 I’ll let you in on a little secret, a fresh cup of pour over coffee tastes really good at the summit.